 - Groups of winged insects (“swarmers”) or discarded wings

 Termites pose a serious threat to your biggest investment: your home.
 Here at Any Pest, Inc we offer Sentricon Termite Baiting systems, as well as Liquid Barrier treatments to detect and eliminate termites in and around your home.
-Our termite baiting systems are installed in the soil around your home or office and will be monitored quarterly for termite.
+Our termite baiting systems are installed in the soil around your home or office and will be monitored annually for termites.
 If termites were to be present, when they feed on the termite bait and bringing the Active Termite Bait back to their colony.
 As the termites continue to feed on the active bait, and more and more termites are affected, the termites will die and the termite colony is eventually eliminated.

 If you ever notice any of the above termite warning signs and believe you may have termites in your home, don’t wait until it’s too late.
 Contact us today for more information about our Termite protection plans, as well as our free evaluations.